 Trello can be used by individuals, families, schools, functional teams and all kinds of organizations.
 It is useful for projects, as billboards, workflows, repositories and more.

-Trello is available in English, Portuguese, French, Spanish, German, Finnish, Norwegian, Swedish, Russian, Polish, Hungarian, Ukrainian, Czech, Dutch, Italian, Turkish, Thai, Japanese, Traditional Chinese, Simplified Chinese and Vietnamese.
+Supports English, Portuguese, French, Spanish, German, Finnish, Norwegian, Swedish, Russian, Polish, Hungarian, Ukrainian, Czech, Dutch, Italian, Turkish, Thai, Japanese, Traditional Chinese, Simplified Chinese and Vietnamese.

 Some of their Clients

 Trello, Inc is a privately held computer software company based in New York, USA.
 The Trello application was initially built in 2011 by Fog Creek Software to help solve some high-level planning issues.
 In 2014, co-founders Joel Spolsky, Chairman, and Michael Pryor, CEO, created the spin-off company.
 The company was able to raise over $10M in funding from investors.
 On its first year, it attracted more than 4 million users.
 In 2016, a total of 14 million have signed up with more than 1 million daily active users.
-On January 9, 2017, the company announced that it was acquired by Atlassian for $425M, providing significant investments for the product’s R&D. If you need a great extension to Trello, we recommend Bridge24 for Trello.
+On January 9, 2017, the company announced that it was acquired by Atlassian for $425M, providing significant investments for the product’s R&D.